daisy/pipeline-assembly/src/main/resources/README.txt

    * daisy3-to-epub3 - Convert a DAISY 3 fileset to EPUB 3
    * dtbook-to-epub3 - Convert a DTBook XML document to EPUB 3
    * dtbook-to-html - Convert a DTBook XML document to XHTML5
+   * dtbook-to-pef - Convert a DTBook XML document to PEF Braille
    * dtbook-to-zedai - Convert a DTBook XML document to ZedAI XML
    * dtbook-validator - Validate a DTBook 2005-3 XML document
-   * html-to-epub3 - Convert a single HTML document to EPUB 3
+   * html-to-epub3 - Convert (an) HTML document(s) to EPUB 3
    * nimas-fileset-validator - Validate a NIMAS Fileset
    * zedai-to-epub3 - Convert a ZedAI document to EPUB 3
    * zedai-to-html - Convert a ZedAI document to XHTML5
+   * zedai-to-pef - Convert a ZedAI document to PEF Braille
  - a set of sample documents to test the provided conversions, in the "samples" directory